Russia's call-up splits EU; Ukraine says it shows weakness

 At least 2,000 people have been arrested in recent days for similar demonstrations around Russia.
 Many of those taken away have immediately received a call-up summons.

-Unconfirmed Russian media reports that the Kremlin might soon close Russian borders to men of fighting age are fuelling panic and prompting more to flee.
+Unconfirmed Russian media reports that the Kremlin might soon close Russian borders to men of fighting age are fueling panic and prompting more to flee.

+Zelenskyy in his nightly address on Sunday described Russia’s mobilization as “criminal” and reiterated his call for Russians to stand up to it.

+“Fight so that they don’t send your children to die, all of those who they can take in this criminal Russian mobilization,” Zelenskyy said, switching to Russian for a brief portion of his speech.
+“Because if you come to take the lives of our children, I will tell you as a father — we will not let you go alive.”

 German officials have voiced a desire to help Russian men deserting military service and have called for a European-wide solution.
 Germany has held out the possibility of granting asylum to deserters and those refusing the draft.